 ARTICLES

-As we walked along the pathless road, glancing at the scattered fox footprints and trees with peeling bark that must have been eaten by deer, we came across the Petrotul River.
-Naturally, the river is freezing cold in winter.
-The river is not very wide, but we will have to cross it several times, so be careful not to fall.
+As you make your way through the pathless terrain, passing by the scattered tracks of a fox and trees with bark peeled off, likely by deer, you'll come to a river called the Petotoru River.
+Naturally, the river is icy cold in winter.
+It's not very wide, but you'll have to cross it several times, so be careful not to fall in.

 - 1